 New Wave Hike

 What to do after being inside of one the largest machines on earth?
 Take a hike, of course.
-Fortunately for us, Kris, the proprietor of the (Grandview Inn Bed & Breakfast), where we were staying in Page, was our very knowledgeable host.
-She pointed us to an off-the-beaten-track gem of a trail, called the New Wave, due to its approximation of the undulating, colorful striations of the famous Wave, which is about 20 miles west of Page in the remote Coyote Buttes North area just south of the Utah border.
+We found an off-the-beaten-track gem of a trail, called the New Wave, due to its approximation of the undulating, colorful striations of the famous Wave, which is about 20 miles west of Page in the remote Coyote Buttes North area just south of the Utah border.
 The famous Wave is highly restricted and nearly impossible to see (although we keep trying to get a permit).
 Not so the New Wave.
 Although located less than a mile from the dam, it exists in a completely different world.
 We had the place all to ourselves and had a bit of an adventure when we inadvertently passed the parking area and drove until our car started to sink into the deep red desert sand.
 Fortunately, we’re from the East where we learn how to drive in snow at a very young age, so extricating ourselves wasn’t a big deal.

 We covered a portion of the trail that ran along the shelf of a small mountain about a hundred feet above the desert floor.
 Most of the path was marked by a fascinating border of small rocks going off into the distance.
 After a while, the trail began to loop around to the back side of the mountain where it gradually tilted at an increasingly dangerous angle towards the edge of the shelf.
 I was wearing sneakers and I got the sense they would hold their grip on the rock.
 But given the incredible bummer of either of us falling off the mountain, we decided not to risk it and turned around.
 Still, we had a blast taking our time staring at the multitudinous natural art work on display.
 We also enjoyed the view into the distant desert, where we could discern the crack in the earth that is Horseshoe Bend.
 It wasn’t the Coyote Buttes Wave, but it was a fine wave just the same.